dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

     ![image](resources/images/capture_app/register-without-enrollment-new-button.png)

     You'll now see be navigated to the registration page.
-In that page you will see a drop down menu similar to the image bellow.
-From the dropdown menu you can select a tracked entity type, eg. Building or Person etc.
+In that page you will see a drop down menu similar to the one in the image bellow.
+From the dropdown menu you can select a tracked entity type, eg. Building, Person etc.

     ![image](resources/images/capture_app/register-without-enrollment-dropdown-menu.png)